Walt Disney Studios Motion Pictures: Highest-grossing films

 In addition, Disney is the first of only three studios that have released at least two billion-dollar films in the same year (the others being Warner Bros. and Universal Pictures).
-Furthermore, Disney is the only studio that has achieved this seven times, in 2010, 2013, 2015, 2016, 2017, 2018, and 2019.
+Furthermore, Disney is the only studio that has achieved this eight times, in 2010, 2013, 2015, 2016, 2017, 2018, 2019, and 2024.
 2016 included four $1 billion releases, and 2019 included seven $1 billion releases, both records for any studio.
-Eight of the top ten highest-grossing animated films have been released by Disney, as well as sixteen of the twenty highest-grossing G-rated films.
+Disney has released seven of the top ten highest-grossing animated films, the highest-grossing G, PG, PG-13, and R-rated films of all time, and sixteen of the twenty highest-grossing G-rated films.
 In addition, four of the top five opening weekends were Disney releases.
 In 2015, Disney achieved its largest yearly box-office gross worldwide and in North America.
 In 2016, Disney surpassed $7 billion in worldwide yearly box-office gross—the first of any major studio—surpassing the previous 2015 record.
 In 2019, Disney became the first studio ever to have seven releases cross $1 billion each in a single year.
 In the same year, Disney broke the previous records by making an unprecedented $13.2 billion at the global box office.